lguariento/Engineering-the-Future/book/03-Openness – Privacy.md

 J – Like you were saying in a sense with the ‘digital notebooks’, everything that we’re doing, all the photographs, recordings all the rest of it, if we thought of that as the same kind of ‘being ongoing’ then that could feel more like lots of layers rather than discrete events.

-M – There was a really nice project that Google did actually that was a physical notebook[^ninth] that connected to the web and you could interact with the notebook and it would access different content on this site: videos and text and all that.
+M – There was a really nice project that Google did actually that was a physical notebook<sup><a href="#fn9" id="fnref9">9</a></sup> that connected to the web and you could interact with the notebook and it would access different content on this site: videos and text and all that.
 I really liked it because you had the permanence of this one object, this little interface that felt very easy to use – it had a pen, this stylus, but then the content you saw was so layered.
 So you had the permanence of this one thing, but that let you easily go to see this richness of digital stuff.
 It made me think for the next event as a compliment or as a next version of having a book documentation maybe there’s a page in it that actually has a circuit in it.

 J – That’s really nice.

 M – A page that has a more dynamic archive or ongoing stuff with people still adding in stories as it continues.

 J – It would be lovely to have some of the pages that have got some audio as well from the week.
-We could have Mike[^tenth] doing his conductive ink.
+We could have Mike<sup><a href="#fn10" id="fnref10">10</a></sup> doing his conductive ink.
 Could have a load of things being captured over the event and you don’t know which one it is you’re getting in your book…

+Images: please see text version with images incl captions/credits in folder

 <hr class="footnotes-sep">
 <section class="footnotes">